totten/bknix/README.md

-`bknix` is a highly opinionated environment for developing in PHP/JS (esp developing patches/add-ons for CiviCRM and related CMS's):
+`bknix` is a highly opinionated environment for developing in PHP/JS -- esp for developing patches/add-ons for CiviCRM.

+__Comparison with other development environments__: `bknix` serves a function similar to MAMP or XAMPP -- it facilitates local development by bundling Apache/PHP/etc with a small launcher to run the servers.
+However, it is built with the open-source [nix package manager](https://nixos.org/nix) (compatible with OS X and Linux).
+Like Docker, `nix` lets you create a small project with a manifest-file, and it won't interfere with your normal system settings.
+However, unlike Docker, it is not coupled to the Linux kernel.
+This significantly improves performance on OS X workstations -- especially if the PHP/JS codebase is large.

+__Highly opinionated__:

+ * It is primarily intended for developing patches and extensions for CiviCRM -- this influences the set of tools included.
  * It combines service binaries (`mysqld`, `httpd`, etc) from [nix](https://nixos.org/nix) and a toolchain from [buildkit](https://github.com/civicrm/civicrm-buildkit) and an unsophisticated process-management script (`bknix`).
  * To facilitate quick development with any IDE/editor, all file-storage and development-tasks run in the current users' local Linux/macOS (*without* any virtualization, containerization, invisible filesystems, or magic permissions).
  * To optimize DB performance, `mysqld` stores all its data in a ramdisk.
  * To avoid conflicts with other tools on your system, all binaries are stored in their own folders, and services run on their own ports.

-This project is a work-in-progress.
-Some tasks/issues are described further down.
+__This project is a work-in-progress.__ Some tasks/issues are described further down.

 ## Requirements